-What is National Principals Month?
+What Is National Principals Month?

-There’s a lot to celebrate in October!
+The celebrations don’t stop there!
 The following recognition programs for principals are also celebrated during National Principals Month.

 National Principal of the Year (NASSP)